jessshipit/adamjonas.github.io/source/_posts/2013-03-12-another-new-macbook-air-load.markdown

 ###PSQL
   - the install went much smoother this time.
 I used this [ref](http://stackoverflow.com/questions/12028037/postgres-app-could-not-start-on-port-5432/13847738#13847738) when I ran into problems.

+  - [this helped](http://stackoverflow.com/questions/6867401/postgres-postgresql-fatal-database-ew-dev-does-not-exist) on my old air... the app installed without a hitch, but I was missing the creating of the databases.
+  - when the psql app wasn't active

+    ♕ psql
+    psql: could not connect to server: No such file or directory Is the server running locally and accepting connections on Unix domain socket "/var/pgsql_socket/.s.PGSQL.5432"?

+  - after turning it on, I got this

+    ♕ psql
+    psql: FATAL:  database "Ajonas" does not exist

+  - the PATH clearly isn't right, but by adding `rake db:create:all` I got the app to bootup.

 ###Bundler and Octopress reinstall
   - bundler wasn't recognized because of the different ruby version.
 Installed the new version and `gem install bundler` as [advised](http://stackoverflow.com/questions/7483515/rake-aborted-no-such-file-to-load-bundler-setup-rails-3-1.